 Proposal objectives:

-Objectives of this proposal are to design fast gate reflectometry and perform spin manipulation experiments on a germanium based, hole spin double quantum dot.
+The objectives of this proposal are to design a fast gate reflectometry system which will be used in order to study the LD qubit created in a a germanium based, double quantum dot.

-For gate reflectometry, goal would be to achieve charge sensitivity comparable or even faster than reported in [12], which would enable obtaining quality measurement data (good SNR) fast enough and consequently allow to progress faster in creating spin qubit in this type of material.

-After good readout technique is set up there is a series of experiment to be done to approach to the qubit realization.
-One of these is relaxation time measurement T1.
-Relaxation time T1 is the time during which charge particle spin stays in the prepared state.
-Spin manipulation experiments like measuring spin dephasing time T2*, spin coherence time using Hahn echo technique T2, spin coherence time using CPMG pulse sequence technique T2 CPMG, are going to be conducted.
+For the gate reflectometry, the goal is to achieve a charge sensitivity comparable or even faster than that reported in [12].
+Such would allow us to have a high bandwidth system necessary for the qubit read out (do you wanted to say sth different?)
+After the gate reflectometry set up will have been set up the focus will go to the realization of the LD hole qubit in a DQD structure.
+The first measurements to be performed are the ones for determining the spin relaxation time T1. the time during which the spin stays in the excited state before relaxing to the ground state.
+Subsequently experiments in order to investigate the coherence time of the qubit are going to be performed.
+More concretely, spin manipulation experiments for measuring the spin dephasing time T2*, the spin coherence time using Hahn echo technique T2, and the spin coherence time using the CPMG pulse sequence technique T2 CPMG, are going to be conducted.